ewoks-kit/ewoksjob/doc/bliss.rst

 The filename `/users/blissadm/conda/miniconda/bin/activate` may differ as well.
 Type `conda activate base;type activate` in a terminal with the correct user to see where the conda activation script is located.

+The working directory is important if the beamline wants to quickly add workflow tasks (i.e. without pip-installing a python project).
+In this case `directory=/users/opid00/ewoks` is probably more appropriate.
+All `.py` files in this directory can contain ewoks tasks.

 Instead of `BEACON_HOST="id00:25000"` you could provide an explicit URL of the celery configuration with `CELERY_CONFIG_URI`

 .. code::